themarkappleby/motext/readme.md

 ### init(element, options | optional)

-The init method takes two paramaters with the second one being optional.
+The init method takes two parameters with the second one being optional.

 **element**: Either a string in the form of a CSS selector or an actual DOM element(s)/NodeList.
 For example, the following would all be valid: `'.target'`, `'#target'`, `document.getElementById('#target')`, or `document.querySelectorAll('#target')`.

-**options**: An object specifiying the paramaters that motext should apply to the text animation.
+**options**: An object specifying the parameters that motext should apply to the text animation.
 See below for more details or [try out the motext.js editor](https://themarkappleby.github.io/motext/) to experiment with them in real-time.

-The init method returns an instance of motext with the following struture:
+The init method returns an instance of motext with the following structure:
 ```
 {
   el: [String | HTMLElement | Nodelist] The element you original passed into the init method.
-  collection: [Array] The above element(s) seperated into a JS array.
+  collection: [Array] The above element(s) separated into a JS array.
   options: [Object] The options object you originally passed into the init method.
   timelines: [Array] An array of GreenSock timelines (one for each item in the collection).
   play: [Function] A method which plays all timelines in the timelines array when invoked.
 This method returns a promise that resolves once the motext animation has completed.